Juncker says EU to challenge Germany's road toll law

 “The Commission, as the guardian of the EU treaties, now has to explore whether the treaties have been violated -- if necessary at the European Court of Justice.”

-Juncker’s comments followed a report in Die Welt newspaper on Saturday that quoted Commission sources saying it planned to launch a legal challenge against Germany.
+Juncker’s comments follow a report in Die Welt newspaper on Saturday that quoted Commission sources saying it planned to launch a legal challenge against Germany.

-German Transport Minister Alexander Dobrindt rejected the criticism from Juncker.
-“If there are comments from Brussels, the Commission should tell us in detail what they don’t like out the law,” he said in a statement in Berlin.

-The toll is a pet project of Dobrindt and his Bavarian Christian Social Union (CSU) party.
+The toll is a pet project of Transport Minister Alexander Dobrindt and his Bavarian Christian Social Union (CSU) party.

 The CSU’s bigger sister party, Merkel’s Christian Democrat (CDU), as well as the junior centre-left coalition partner, the Social Democrats (SPD), were long openly sceptical.